urbantreelion/ece350-lab-manual/_lab2/part1.md

   - Find a suitable value by first observing the maximum peak on a *QT GUI Time Sink* and using the reciprocal of this value as the multiplier.
   - Use a *Multiply Const* block with this value between the *Rational Resampler* and the *Audio Sink* blocks.

-- Test your SSB receiver; you should hear the voice.
+- Test your SSB receiver; you should hear a voice.

 - At this point your functioning flowgraph should look like the following figure.